 When we look at student writing, it is the mechanics that stand out to us.
 We notice the misspelled words, lack of capitalization and punctuation, and the poor grammar.
 As teachers, I think these error are glaring to us.

 But here is the thing…there is so much more to writing than mechanics!
 If all we look at and focus on is the mechanics, then we are missing so many opportunities.
+That’s one of the reasons I took grammar out of writing workshop.

 I want students to use leads that hook readers, strong opinion statements, and paragraphs with supporting details and facts.
 I want students to use dialogue and details to make their writing more interesting.
 They should be able to end their essay with a call to action or a fact that makes their writing memorable.